Ayush-srivastava504/Pricing-Sensitivity-Profitability-Model/README.md

 * Margin resilience varies significantly across product lines.

 This enables strategic discount planning rather than reactive promotions.
-Perfect — you want it sharp, clear, question → answer style.
-This is much better for portfolio impact.

-Here’s the clean version you should add:

 ---

 ### 5. Pricing Sensitivity Simulation